Reef Manta Ray Facts

 Reef Manta Ray Physical Description

 Sheer size isn’t the only reason the remarkable Reef Manta Ray impresses the viewer, to be sure.
 That characteristic nevertheless bears mentioning in any discussion of the creature.
-It must be pointed out, however, that observed sizes of individuals vary significantly.
+It must be pointed out, however, that the observed sizes of noted individuals vary quite significantly.

-That holds true due to the fact that, like many species around the world, it displays a moderate degree of the physiological trait of sexual dimorphism.
+That holds true due to the fact that, like many species around the world, this wonder of Nature displays only a moderate degree of the physiological characteristic of sexual dimorphism.
 In its specific case, though, that biological trait manifests itself only in terms of sheer physical size.

-More specifically, females tend to be slightly larger than males of the species.
+More specifically, females of this marvel tend to be slightly larger than the males of the species.
 The average width of adult females measures roughly 12.8 ft (3.9 m).
 The width of mature males, meanwhile, usually reaches the somewhat smaller measurement of roughly 9.8 ft (3.0 m).

-Exceptional specimens of this marvelous ocean creature do occasionally occur, nonetheless.
+Exceptional specimens of this marvelous ocean creature do occasionally occur, nonetheless, regardless of gender.
 To date, the largest reliably recorded width for a member of this remarkable species is 18 ft (5.5 m).
 But the vast majority of recorded specimens hold true to the average sizes.

-In both genders, however, the central disk of the body typically develops as around twice as long as wide.
-The protruding pectoral fins provide the animal with the distinctive wing-like shape.
+In both sexes, however, the central disk of the body typically develops as around twice as long as it measures wide.
+The protruding pectoral fins serve to provide the animal with the distinctive wing-like shape.
 The animal also possesses a moderately long, and relatively slender, tail.

-In coloring, the marvelous Reef Mata Ray generally displays a midnight blue to dark black coloring on the upper surface.
+In coloring, individuals of the marvelous Reef Manta Ray generally displays a midnight blue to dark black coloring on the upper surface.
 It also shows a few whitish to grayish spots on the head.
-The underside of the fish usually shows an off-white shade, with some dark spots.
+The underside of the extraordinary fish usually shows an off-white shade, with some dark spots.

 - Kingdom: Animalia